 “Oh cry off,” Lucky says exasperatedly.
 “I deceive for a living.
 When someone tries it on me, it’s as plain as day.”

 “The Prophesied Traveler?”
 Nyanti looks at me again, only with twice the skepticism.
 “Impossible.
 You are merely a child with an odd sense of fashion.”

 “My sentiments exactly.”
 Erany grins.

 Nyanti’s eyes flick across us.
 “A trio of royals, the last Wayfarer, a High Taire Duelist, and a moonstruck boy who thinks he’s a hero.”
 She shakes her head.
 “Whatever you seek, I hope you find it.
 May light find you in dark places.”

-She stops walking but she doesn’t turn around.
+She stops walking but doesn’t turn around.
 “Speak, Wolven.
 Time runs thin.”

-“Perhaps we can help you reclaim the city.”
+“Perhaps we can help you reclaim your city.”

 Nyanti lets out a bitter, cynical laugh.
 “Against three Sytíshí?
 You have a high opinion of yourself.”

 Nyanti shrugs.
 “If you wish to commit suicide, it is no concern of mine.”

 “Then before we do, I would ask a favor of you.”